lowqualitysoarin/Glyph-Initiator/README.md

 ### Glyph Initiator

-What is this app?
-> This app helps the user to control the glyph interface of their Nothing Phones without root by sending intents through this application.
+Glyph Initiator is an application made specifically for Nothing Phones that allows the user to control the phone's Glyph Interface without needing root via automation apps (at the moment its confirmed to work on Macrodroid), by sending intents to this application.

-How do I send intents to control my glyph interface?
-> To send intents you need to download an app that allows you to send (Example: Macrodroid).
+## What can I do with it?
+It allows you to create automations that interacts with your Glyph Interface, e.g. Glyph Alarm, Glyph Charge Indicator, Glyph Bluetooth Connection effect, etc...